microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Limitations

-This Pattern must be used with chunking for large size documents (pattern : 1)
+This Pattern must be used post chunking for large size documents
 ---